stackbit-projects/magical-iron-e6244/content/pages/index.md

   - type: grid_section
     title: FREQUENTLY ASKED QUESTIONS
     grid_items:
+      - title: Where did the hard seltzer idea come from?
+        title_align: left
+        content: >
+          We are serious alcoholics that are passionate about generating income while enjoying what we do.
+When we tasted our first seltzer together as a team some time back, we had a dream of launching and owning our very own seltzer line.
+Bonus: it is also gluten-free!
+        content_align: left
+        actions: []
+        actions_align: left
+        actions_width: auto
+        image_alt: lorem-ipsum
+        image_position: top
+        image_width: fifty
+        image_align: left
+        image_has_padding: false
       - content: >
           We want to create our unique hard seltzer for the community.
 It also adds real-life utility to our TipsyTigers NFT.
 Why wear a merch when